-Parents in Great Yarmouth fear child could be killed on road outside school
+Parents at Norfolk primary school fear child could be killed on road outside school

 Parents fear a child will be knocked down and killed by a car after several near misses outside a school.